Eggshell isolated it, an ivory wall. Egg-whites pulsed with its subtle heartbeat. The sunny yolk warmed its joints.

 “Let’s go!”
 She deposited into shambling snow.
 She made a crude leg and shook it at the exit.
 “Dainty, run!”

 “What?”
 Faith produced another snow-leg and hobbled away.
-“Don’t tell me you want to stay down here!”
+“Don’t tell me you wanna stay down here!”

 “Are you kidding?”
 Faith’s eyeballs emerged from the snow to glare at Dan.
 She carved herself a sharp snout.
-“Dainty, I was just annihilated, and as far as I know that’s not generally reversible.
+“Dainty, I was just annihilated, and as far as I know, that’s not generally reversible.
 That’s all our luck used up already!”
-When Dan did not turn she jumped and shouted.
+When Dan didn’t turn, she jumped and shouted.
 “You’re a Zephyr!
 You’re supposed to go to the Mountain!”

 “The Mountain is in me.”
 Dan sat before Anihilato.
 “I’ll surface when I’ve salvaged Beatrice.
 And Jay.
 At least.”